Oversized Openwork Shirt: Free Crochet Pattern (Simple Mesh Formula)

 Custom Sizing for Any Body

-One of the best features of the oversized openwork shirt crochet pattern is that it adapts to any body size.
+One of the best features of the mesh shirt is that it adapts to any body size.
 The pattern includes a complete custom sizing guide covering XS/S through XXXL.
 Here is how the sizing system works:

 Step 1: Measure your bust or chest circumference at the fullest point and your desired shirt length from shoulder to hem.
 Write both measurements down.